Enhancing Smart Contract Security Analysis with Execution Property Graphs: Execution Property Graph

 \subsection{Dynamic Dependence Graph}

 The \PDG is another form of code representation outlining the dependency relationship in a program.
-There are two main types of dependencies, data dependency and control dependency~\cite{horwitz1992use}.
-In this work, for data dependency, we refer to the data flow dependency.
+There are two main types of dependencies, data flow dependency and control flow dependency~\cite{horwitz1992use}.
 An instruction $X$ has a flow dependency on an instruction $Y$, if $Y$ defines a value used by $X$.
 Note that data flow dependencies are transitive, i.e., if $Y$ is dependent on $Z$ and $X$ is dependent on $Y$, then $X$ is dependent on $Z$.
-We do not consider the other types of data dependencies, such as anti-dependencies~\cite{burke1986interprocedural} and def-order dependencies~\cite{horwitz1988adequacy}, because they do not apply to contract executions.
 For control dependency, informally, an instruction $X$ has a control dependency on a branching instruction $Y$, if changing the branch target for $Y$ may cause $X$ not to be executed.

 Similar to how a \DCFG is constructed from concrete executions, a \PDG can also be built dynamically, which is referred to as a \DDG.
 We present the \DDG of our reentrancy example in Figure~\ref{fig:ddg-example}, where $D$ and $C$ denote data and control dependency, respectively.